Drexel Spring Break in Haiti: Community, Education, and Development

-Students will be registered for CIVC T380 Haiti Community Educ & Develop, 3 credits as part of their spring term course load.
+Undergraduate students will be registered for CIVC T380 Haiti Community Educ & Develop, 3 credits as part of their spring term course load.
 Students must leave room for the 3 credits in their spring credit load when registering for spring term, or will be billed for credits exceeding the 20 credit maximum.

 - Beginning week 6 through week 10 of winter term, students must complete pre-travel readings and audio/visual materials, discussion board posts, and 1 reflective writing assignment.
 Students must attend 3 in-person meetings during winter term (see below).